shekhargulati/java8-the-missing-tutorial/05-optionals.md

 }
 ```

-Use of the `Optional` data type in the data model makes it explicit that `Task` refers to an `Optional<User>` and `User` has an `Optional<String>*` username.
+Since `Task.assignedTo` and `User.username` are nullable fields, each getter should return `Optional<User>` and `Optional<String>`.
 Now whoever tries to work with `assignedTo` User would know that it might not be present and they can handle it in a declarative way.
 We will talk about `Optional.empty` and `Optional.of` methods in the next section.

 ## Working with creational methods in the java.util.Optional API